 I’m quite fascinated with the architecture of the buildings.
 I can only describe it being closest to Brutalist architecture since the building is massive, “blocky”, has geometric properties and is made by poured concrete.

-So if you have a spare hour or two in Hong Kong, hop on the MTR and see the Monster Mansion yourself.
-It is a residential neighbourhood so please do be respectful if you do go.
+So if you have a spare hour or two, hop on the MTR and see this Hong Kong gem yourself.
+The Monster Mansion is a residential building so please do be respectful if you do go.

 8. Attend Happy Wednesday at Happy Valley Racecourse

 How to get there: Take MTR to Causeway Bay Station, Exit A and walk 12 minutes.
 The public entrance to the racecourse is at the southwest end of the premise.
 Use your Octopus Card to pay the $10HKD entrance fee by going through the turnstile.
 Gate opens at 5:15 pm and races start at 7:15 pm. (see map)

 Horse racing is a serious business in Hong Kong.
 No joke!
 People who are into the “sport” would study ahead of time and place strategic weekly.
 And they may even attend the races that occur twice a week: Wednesday at Happy Valley and Sunday in Sha Tin.